Alabama Digital Government Summit 2025 Banner

 General Session – IT State of the State

-A distinguished panel of Alabama IT leaders will deliver rapid-fire lightning talks showcasing the latest advances driving digital transformation across the state.
+A distinguished panel of Alabama IT leaders will deliver rapid-fire lightning talks showcasing the latest advances driving digital transformation and business acceleration across the state.
 Topics include:

 • Legislative updates and their impact on key initiatives